-Beyond previous reasons for cash preference, the privacy concern is another reason determining user preference in cash.
-Karin~\cite{Karin2021Michigan} has concluded that cash payment is still favored by people looking for anonymity against digital payment~\cite{Maurer2015Technology}, though such anonymity may bring issues to the government, that the misuse of cash may breed money laundering, tax evasion, and other illegal activities~\cite{Karin2021Michigan}.
+Beyond previous reasons for cash preference, the privacy concern amplifies cash use preference.
+Karin~\cite{Karin2021Michigan} has concluded that cash payment is still favored by people seeking anonymity against digital payment~\cite{Maurer2015Technology}, though such anonymity may bring issues to the government, that the misuse of cash may shelter money laundering, tax evasion, and other illegal activities~\cite{Karin2021Michigan}.

-\subsubsection{Digital-preferred Reasons}
+\subsection{Digital-preferred Reasons}

 Digital payments are preferred over cash in some scenarios (e.g. pandemic outbreak) or serving as special purposes (e.g. managing investment).